opendaylight/docs/docs/release-notes/sample-release-notes.rst

 .. note::

-   this could be a karaf feature or a feature in general that has been added/modified during the release cycle.
+   this could be a karaf feature or new functionality made available as a new implementation of an already exisiting karaf feature.

 Deprecated Features
 ===================